Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Related Work and Background Discussion

-Studies have shown that stress stimuli cause pharyngeal constrictions and shorting of the vocal track in AWS.
-This leads to a rise in the first formant and a fall in the second formant values and narrow formant bandwidths \cite{scherer1991vocal,banse1996acoustic,protopapas1997fundamental}.
-Additionally, the difference in the first formant is observed in AWS vs. AWNSs’ speech in stress conditions \cite{caruso1994adults}.
-Second format frequency fluctuation reflects vocal tract stability \cite{gerratt1983formant} as it relates to the tongue position in the mouth.
-It has been used to assess motor control of stuttering adults \cite{robb1998formant}, and children \cite{bauerly2019effects}.
-Studies \cite{scherer2013facets} have found significant differences in the second formant values for vowels and third formant frequency fluctuations \cite{giannakakis2019review} between the neutral and aroused utterances.
-Hence, the formants are important features in a stuttering individual's speech analysis.

-Additionally, Mel-frequency cepstral coefficient (MFCC) and zero crossing rate (ZCR) features have been leveraged in speech emotion detection \cite{partila2015pattern,salekin2017distant,kurniawan2013stress} of CWS and CWNS.
+\textbf{\textit{Speech Features in Stuttering and Arousal Studies:}} Speech science studies have evaluated the fundamental frequency $F0$ and the first four formant frequencies ($F1$-$F4$) to examine the speech-motor-control both in emotional stimuli scenarios and for stuttering individuals. \textit{$F0$} approximates the periodicity of vibration of the vocal cord \cite{guo2011design}. \textit{AWS} and \textit{AWNS} show difference in $F0$ while fluently uttering vowels \cite{salihovic2009characteristics}. \textit{Formants} are resonance frequencies of the vocal tract.
+They are indicative of time-dependent positions of speech articulators, e.g., tongue, lips, and jaw \cite{ladefoged1978generating}.
+Studies have shown that stress stimuli cause a rise in the first formant $F1$ and a fall in the second formant $F2$ values and narrow formant bandwidths \cite{banse1996acoustic,protopapas1997fundamental}.
+Additionally, the difference in the $F1$ is observed in \textit{AWS} vs. \textit{AWNS}s’ speech in stress conditions \cite{caruso1994adults}. $F2$ has been used to assess motor control of stuttering adults \cite{robb1998formant} and children \cite{bauerly2019effects}. \citet{scherer2013facets} have found significant differences in the $F2$ values for vowels and third formant $F3$ frequency fluctuations \cite{giannakakis2019review} between the neutral and aroused utterances.
+Additionally, Mel-frequency cepstral coefficient (MFCC) and zero crossing rate (ZCR) features have been leveraged in speech emotion detection \cite{salekin2017distant}.